wanyuran/graphql-api-test/test/test-scenarios.md

     3、update its file address
     4、update its feedback url

-scenario 8: user create a subscription serial and check my subscriptions
+scenario 8: user create a subscription serial and check my subscriptions, and delete the subscription
 steps:
     1、user edit his personal info
     2、create a subscribe serial
     3、check my subscription list
+    4、delete the subscription created

 scenario 9: user subscribe a serial and cancel the subscription
 steps: